 To the English Department Community,

-The Writing Center, directed by Professor Luke Niiler, serviced the University community with 8020 student contacts, as measured in terms of face-to-face and online consultations (7020) and various promotions and workshops (1000).
-This number of consultations and contacts represents a new usage record.
+Our Writing Center did huge service to the UA community, recording a total of 8000 student contacts, as measured in terms of face-to-face and online consultations (7000) and various promotions and workshops (1000).

 Professor and Chair